eqlabs/starknet-multisig/README.md

 The current version is a preliminary version.
 This version consists of three pieces:

-- Cairo contract code, with an OpenZeppelin account contract
+- Cairo contract code
 - Unit tests for testing all the multisig functionality
-- A _very_ rough UI for testing a new multisig
+- A _very_ rough UI for testing a multisig

 The current version supports only on-chain multi-signatures.
 The multisig is a separate contract, which is called through your regular account contract (wallet).